-The school develops a revised school growth/improvement plan based on the feedback and recommendations from the Decennial Accreditation visiting team.
-The revised School Improvement/ Growth Plan is due to NEASC no later than one year after the Decennial/Initial Accreditation Visit.
+The school develops a revised School Growth/Improvement Plan based on the feedback and recommendations from the Decennial Accreditation visiting team.
+The revised School Growth/Improvement Plan is due no later than one year after the Decennial (or Initial) Accreditation Visit.